ibm-cloud-docs/vpc/lb-monitoring-metrics.md

 ### Connection rate
 {: #ibm_is_load_balancer_connection_rate}

-_Connection rate_ is number of new, incoming active connections per second to your load balancer.
+Connection rate is the number of new, incoming active connections per second to your load balancer.

 | Metadata | Description |
 |----------|-------------|